Last Updated on January 18, 2026 by Denise Leo

 If a Pomeranian with this problem is not treated with surgery, corneal ulceration and/or scarring can occur.

 NOTE: Veterinarians trained to do Canine Eye Registry Foundation (CERF) testing can also look at a Pomeranian’s eyes for genetic problems.
-CERF has a database to give buyers of Pomeranians information on the parents (and possibly other relatives) of all registered Pom pups.
+CERF maintains a database that provides buyers of Pomeranians with information on the parents (and possibly other relatives) of all registered Pom puppies.

 Open Fontanels

-Open fontanels are an opening in the top of the puppy’s skull, similar to an open fontanel in a new born human baby.
-Open fontanels are not a rare occurrence in small dog breeds.
-Fortunately, the majority of the smaller sized open fontanels seen in Pomeranian puppies will cause the dog no problems and most small open fontanels will close before a puppy reaches 12 months.
+Open fontanelles are openings in the top of the puppy’s skull, similar to those found in a newborn human baby.
+Open fontanelles are not a rare occurrence in small dog breeds.
+Fortunately, the majority of the smaller-sized open fontanels seen in Pomeranian puppies will cause the dog no problems, and most small open fontanels will close before a puppy reaches 12 months.

 Gonad Descent Abnormalities

-Male Pomeranians may have the abnormal descent of their testicles (one or both).
-If this is the case, castration is the routine route taken.
+Male Pomeranians may have an abnormal descent of their testicles (one or both).
+If this is the case, castration is the routine course of action taken.

 Ignoring this issue (which is thought to be inherited) can place the pup at a higher risk of testicular cancer.